barbarer/py4e-int/_sources/strings/peer_int.rst

    :feedback_c: Correct!
 The format(4) method formats the specified value(4) and insert them inside the string's placeholder.
    :feedback_d: Try again.
 The code can run. {n} inserts the argument, thereefore s2 = a{0}b.
 The format(4) method formats the specified value(4) and insert them inside the string's placeholder.
 The placeholder is defined using curly brackets: {}.

-   What is printed by this code?
+   What does the following code print?

    .. code-block:: python